Novi0106/bank-classification-lesson/README.md

 ## Problem statement
 Our bank data bank gives us an overview over transactions of a Czech bank in the 90s, including the status of loans i.e. if they are good or bad.

 We want to understans whether with the available data we can confidently predict if a new customer will fall into the bad loan bucket.
+We will do so by using available python libraries to run a Logistic Regression model on the available data.

 ## Data